USRSE/usrse.github.io/_events/2023/2023-08-community-call.md

 #### Registration details
-Information on how to register for the Zoom meeting will be sent via email and posted in the #general channel on Slack.
+Information on how to register for the Zoom meeting will be sent via email and posted in the `#general` and `#communitycalls` channels on Slack.